 CDS and New Schools

 8. Why do we need a CDS code?

-To request a CDS code for a new school, complete an Application for a County-District-School (CDS) Code (form CDS-01; formerly known as the TSD-01 form) ( (DOC; Revised 21-May-2013) and submit the application along with board minutes showing approval of the formation and establishment of the school and other documents that verify the operation of the school: for example, a proposed budget, acquisition/designation of facilities, and staff appointments.
+To request a CDS code for a new school, complete an Application for a County-District-School (CDS) Code (form CDS-01) (DOC; Revised 01-Sep-2015) and submit the application along with board minutes showing approval of the formation and establishment of the school and other documents that verify the operation of the school: For example, documents might include a proposed budget, acquisition/designation of facilities, and staff appointments.
 Please review the CDE’s Definition of a School [http://www.cde.ca.gov/ds/si/ds/dos.asp] to ensure that the proposed new school meets the requirements for receiving a CDS code.

-11. How do we make changes to a new school that has not opened yet?
+12. How do we make changes to a new school that has not opened yet?

-12. How do we change our school status from pending to open?
+13. How do we change our school status from pending to open?